danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 Once we wrapped up generative research, we at least knew that we were on the right track: reading mammograms is a tasking process that needed to be improved.

-However, the initial problem needed to be redefined: *The US is much better stocked in radiology staff than the rest of world.
-Instead, we observed that American institutions suffered from a shortage of radiologists who specialize in breast imaging.*
+However, we found that the initial problem needed to be redefined.
+From our research in the US, we realized that *American breast imaging centers were well staffed with radiologists when compared to the rest of world.
+Instead, they suffered from a shortage of radiologists who specialize in breast imaging.*

 This is because while all radiologists are certified to and often do read mammograms, only 10% are specialists who completed a fellowship focusing on breast imaging.
 This means a high reliance on generalists who read across many body systems without a particular specialization in any of them.